A book club is a wonderful way to make reading a regular and fun activity. Here’s our five-step guide to starting your own, at home.

 One of the most effective ways to encourage reading is by reading together.
-A book club for younger readers is simply an extension of the activity of reading at home with a parent.
-Invite others to join in: school friends, grandparents, aunts and uncles or even neighbours.
+A book club for younger readers is simply an extension of reading at home with a parent.
+You can invite others to join in such as school friends, grandparents, aunts and uncles or even neighbours.
 A reading club is an ideal way to:

-• Foster a young learner’s love of books
+- Foster a young learner’s love of books

-• Motivate more reluctant readers
+- Motivate more reluctant readers

-• Bring extended family members and friends into the learning process
+- Bring extended family members and friends into the learning process

-• Build confidence and develop literacy skills
+- Build confidence and develop literacy skills

-Step 1: Select a Book to Read
+Step 1: Select a book to read

-Step 2: Find a Reading Spot
+Step 2: Find a reading spot

-Show your young learners that reading can be done anywhere at any time.
+Show your young learners that reading can be done anywhere, at any time.
 Find some cushions or bean bags and create a relaxing outdoor session to read.
-Next time you could try reading around the kitchen table with snacks, or tucked up under blankets on the sofa.
+Next time, you could try reading around the kitchen table with snacks, or tucked up under blankets on the sofa.

 Step 3: Bring the book to life

-Begin book club with a show and tell.
+Begin book club with a show-and-tell.
 Allow everyone to have a voice and talk about the object they’ve brought along.

-Step 4: Read Together
+Step 4: Read together

-Shared reading can provide a lot of fun to younger learners.
+Shared reading can provide a lot of fun for younger learners.
 It encourages them to use a range of voices, facial expressions and intonation.
 Choose certain sections of the story to get everyone involved.
 Encourage the group to read aloud at the same time.
 This technique can help learners remember key words and phrases or important scenes from the book.

-Step 5: Rate the Book
+Step 5: Rate the book

 Encourage learners to tell you what they liked about the book and also what they did not like.
-Create a chart and rate the books (you can use a rating out of ten, or a star system or use emoji symbols).
+Create a chart and rate the books (you can use a rating out of ten, or a star system, or use emoji symbols).
 Encourage learners to express their opinions and talk about both the positives and negatives.

-• What did you enjoy about the story?
+- What did you enjoy about the story?

 - What would you change?

 The second question allows for some creativity.
-The young learners can think about adding a new character, taking a character out or changing the ending of the book.
+The young learners can think about adding a new character, taking a character out, or changing the ending of the book.